martonbalazs/cli_file_util/README.md

   then default is 60 days.
 HANDLE WITH CARE!

-- linkffile [dir] [file] reads [file] until the first space of each line, and recursively links files from [dir] with matching filenames to the current dir.
+- linkffile [dir] [file] reads [file] until the first space of each line, and recursively links files to the current dir if it read full paths or else from [dir] with matching filenames.
 Asks questions if ambiguous.

 - mkrnddir [no] creates a directory with the date and a random string of length [no] in its name.
 If [no] is not given then it defaults to 5.
 0 is also